Gustitreshana/GROUP_E_Backend_RevoU/README.md

 # Zero Hunger API

-The Zero Hunger API is a backend application built using Flask to help manage users and contacts in support of the Zero Hunger campaign.
+The Zero Hunger API is a backend application built using Flask to help manage users, contacts, and donations in support of the Zero Hunger campaign.

 ## Features

 - **User Management**: Register, log in, update, and delete users.
 - **Contact Management**: Add, update, and delete contacts.
+- **Donation Management**: Add, view, update, and delete donations.
 - **Authentication**: Uses JWT for user authentication.

 ## Technologies Used